- Every day from Mar 22 (2018) - Mar 17 (2019).

 - Check-in at IJ hall, east side of Centraal Station (De Ruijterkade 34a) - View Map.

 - Coach Only: 2 Hours 30 Minutes.

 - With Canal Cruise: 3 Hours 30 Minutes.

 - 1-Hour Canal Cruise: Expand the scope of your guided city tour by adding an optional 1-hour canal cruise.
 This portion of the tour begins after you leave the Diamond Museum.
 Ride the coach back to Damrak Street and you'll be shown across to an awaiting canal boat.

 - Rijksmuseum: After leaving the Diamond Museum make your way to the Home of the Dutch Masters and skip the normal ticket queue.

 Amsterdam City Tour | Tour Description:

 The Amsterdam City Tour is conducted from the comfort of a spacious, air-conditioned coach.
-You'll be joined on this 2.5-hour excursion by an English-speaking guide with extensive knowledge in the history and character of the Dutch capital.
-The journey begins at the northern end of Damrak Street, close to Central Station and the main ticket office.
+You'll be joined on this 2.5-hour excursion by an English-speaking guide with extensive knowledge of the history and character of the Dutch capital.
+The journey begins at the Tours & Tickets office in the IJ hall at the east side of Centraal Station.
 From here you'll embark on a sightseeing tour covering the idyllic neighbourhoods surrounding Grachtengordel.